Exopy/exopy/docs/source/dev_guide/testing.rst

 =========================

 Unit tests are one of the few ways to discover bugs beforehand and to prevent regressions when updating the code base.
-Ecpy aims at being covered at 100% (meaning that tests must run every single line of code at least once).
+Exopy aims at being covered at 100% (meaning that tests must run every single line of code at least once).
 Coverage is not always a perfect metric as it is not because a line does not crash that the code does what it is meant to but it is a good indicator.
 Actually GUI